Suicide paragraph: Stoltenberg Cabinet

 Long before the fall of Bondevik's Second Cabinet, a group of opposition parties (Labour, Centre, Socialist Left) had discussions on a possible Red-Green Coalition.
 Long before the 2005 general election it was speculated that such a coalition would need suicide paragraph as much as Bondevik's coalition.
 This was officially confirmed by the EU-sceptical party leaders of the Centre and Socialist Left parties after the election victory, on the day the Red-Green Coalition (Jens Stoltenberg's Second Cabinet) began drafting their First Declaration of Soria Moria.
 The end declaration did in fact contain a suicide paragraph, and the pro-EU Minister of Foreign Affairs Jonas Gahr Støre declared his adherence to the principle.
-On the other hand, it became clear that the Socialist Left Party had to sacrifice their scepticism towards NATO and their general anti-Americanism.
+On the other hand, it became clear that the Socialist Left Party had to sacrifice their scepticism towards NATO (in 2014, the coalition's leader even became their secretary-general), and their general anti-Americanism.
 The cabinet remained intact, and even won re-election in 2009.